1 3 Of 2 3

 Q1: Can I simplify the fractions before multiplying?

 A1: While it's possible to simplify before multiplying (by canceling out common factors between numerators and denominators), it’s often easier and less error-prone to multiply first and then simplify the final result.
-However, both approaches will lead to the same correct answer.
+Still, both approaches will lead to the same correct answer.

 Q2: What if the fractions have different denominators?